lupyuen/lupyuen.github.io/src/pinephone.md

 Note that __@intToPtr__ is an Unsafe Builtin Function, we shouldn't call it in normal programs.

-When we compile the above code, Zig Compiler helpfully __stops us from creating a Null Pointer__...
+When we compile the code above, Zig Compiler helpfully __stops us from creating a Null Pointer__...

 ```text
 $ zig build